dhieugo/spring-boot-simple-ecommerce/README.md

 mvn spring-boot:run
 ```

+I have added some data so we can review the product on the client facing app.

 2) Frontend - There is an README file in the `frontend` folder.

 - Navigate to the `frontend` folder